Spottiswoode & His Enemies

-Spottiswoode & His Enemies are a New York based rock band.
-Fronted by Jonathan Spottiswoode, who also writes most of the band's music, the group has an eclectic and hard to describe sound, with songs ranging from rock to folk to jazz and even gospel.
-Several of the band's members first played together in Washington DC bands The Oxymorons and the now-defunct The Zimmermans.
+Spottiswoode & His Enemies are a New York based rock septet.
+Fronted by Jonathan Spottiswoode, who also writes most of the band's music, the group draws on eclectic influences with songs ranging from rock to folk to jazz and even gospel.
+Several of the band's members first played together in two Washington DC-based bands: The Oxymorons and the 1990s lounge punk group, the zimmermans.